chinamike65/hugo-tuolesi/content/book6/book6en.md

 The first characteristic of Tibetan Buddhism is that the teachings are complete.

-why do you say so?
+Why do we say so?
 The Dharma of Tibetan Buddhism is divided into three parts: the Dharma of Theravada, the Dharma of the Mahayana Sutra, and the Dharma of the Mahayana Tantra.

-The most complete Theravada Buddhism is the Southern Buddhism; the most complete Mahayana Buddhism is the Chinese Buddhism; the Mahayana, Tantric, and Theravada methods are all relatively complete is Tibetan Buddhism.
+The most complete Theravada Buddhism is the Southern Buddhism; the most complete Mahayana Buddhism is the Chinese Buddhism; the Mahayana, Tantric, and Theravada methods are all relatively complete in Tibetan Buddhism.

-Because Tibetan Buddhism is a combination of esoteric and esoteric, the external practice of Theravada, the internal practice of Mahayana, and the second of the Tantric Buddhism.
+Because Tibetan Buddhism is a combination of exoteric and esoteric, the external practice of Theravada, the internal practice of Mahayana, and the second class of the Tantric Buddhism.

 Therefore, to learn Tibetan Buddhism, one must first learn the Theravada method.
-In the Theravada method, the thirty-seven path and the precepts of not liberation must be studied in detail.
+In the Theravada method, the thirty-seven qualities (bodhipakṣa dharma)and the precepts of renunciation and liberation of others must be studied in detail.

-The most essential things in all the Theravada Buddhism are included, plus the perfect practice of Sutra and Tantra.
+The most essential things in all of Theravada Buddhism are included, plus the perfect practice of Sutra and Tantra.
 Therefore, the first characteristic of Tibetan Buddhism is the perfection of teaching methods.

-In Chinese Buddhism, the teachings of the Xian sect are very complete, but there is no esoteric method; in Southern Buddhism, the teaching method of Theravada is very complete, but there is no Mahayana method, and there is no tantric method.
+In Chinese Buddhism, the teachings of the Mahayana school are very complete, but there is no esoteric method; in Southern Buddhism, the teaching method of Theravada is very complete, but there is no Mahayana method, and there is no tantric method.

 59

-2. the inheritance is complete
+2. The lineage is complete

-The second characteristic of Tibetan Buddhism is the complete inheritance.
-Tibetan Buddhism has five major inheritances: initiation, guidance, oral transmission, secret formulas, and precepts.
+The second characteristic of Tibetan Buddhism is the unbroken lineage.
+Tibetan Buddhism has five major lineages: initiation, guidance, oral transmission, secret mantras, and precepts.

-Buddhism has its inheritance regardless of southern, Tibetan, and Chinese traditions.
+Buddhism has its lineage regardless of whether it is Southern, Tibetan, or Chinese traditions.

 But Buddhism has gone through many trials and tribulations, and many traditions have been broken.

-Especially in Chinese Buddhism, at the end of the Tang Dynasty, Emperor Wu of Tang destroyed the Fa three times, and there were several eradications of the Fa in other dynasties.
-There should be four or five times.
+Especially in Chinese Buddhism, at the end of the Tang Dynasty, Emperor Wu of Tang destroyed the Dharma three times, and there were several eradications of the Dharma in other dynasties.
+There were four or five times that this happened.

-The Tibetan area also experienced a method of annihilation, that is, the annihilation of King Langdama.
+The Tibetan area also experienced persecution, that is, the annihilation of King Langdarma.

 Many lineages were broken, and only some of them survived.
-After that, many eminent monks and great virtues, such as Rinchen Sampo in Tibet, took the scriptures from India again and restored the lineage.
+After that, many eminent monks and great virtues, such as Rinchen Sampo in Tibet, brought the scriptures from India again and restored the lineage.

-Venerable Atisha was invited again, and the inheritance was not greatly affected, but it was preserved.
+Venerable Atisha was invited again, and the linegae was not greatly affected, but it was preserved.

-Although Tibetan Buddhism also went through the era of the Cultural Revolution, the Cultural Revolution caused great damage to Tibetan Buddhist monasteries, but the inheritance had no effect.
+Although Tibetan Buddhism also went through the era of the Cultural Revolution, the Cultural Revolution caused great damage to Tibetan Buddhist monasteries, but had no effect on the lineage.

-During the Cultural Revolution, many masters in Tibetan areas went into caves, or hid in their family’s homes.
-For example, one of the seven masters I worshiped, Master Lobsang Dorje, was protected by the village without his cassocks. take off.
+During the Cultural Revolution, many masters in Tibetan areas went into caves, or hid in the homes of laypeople.
+For example, one of the seven masters I studied with, Master Lobsang Dorje, was protected by a village without having to take off his monk's robes.

 60